Thursday, November 21, 2024

 GPU: 3050RTX (4-6GB vRAM)

-If you do some research, you’ll find out the ideal GPU for AutoCAD is 6GB vRAM( because it can handle pretty much any model).
+If you do some research, you’ll find out the ideal GPU for AutoCAD is a 6GB vRAM GPU( because it can handle pretty much any model).

-Below is the kind of model this laptop can withstand, very unlikely you’ll come across this model nonetheless still nice to be future proof.
+Below is the type of model that would give most entry level GPUs a hard time (very unlikely you’ll come across this project nonetheless it’s still nice to be future proof just in case).

 Now…the truth is about 90% of users will be happy with 4GB vRAM.
-You can do the test whether or not 2GB vRAM or 4GB vRAM will be enough for you right now if you don’t believe me:
+You can do the test whether or not 2-4GB vRAM GPUs will be enough for you right now:

 – Find ANY laptop with a 2-4GB vRAM (or borrow one).